percona/k8spg-docs/docs/index.md

 !!! note

     This is version {{ release }} of the Percona Operator for PostgreSQL.
-    **The Operator 1.x is now in maintenance mode.
+    **The Operator 1.x is end-of-life since June 30, 2024.
 We strongly recommend to use** [Percona Operator for PostgreSQL 2.x](https://docs.percona.com/percona-operator-for-postgresql/2.0/index.html).

 Kubernetes have added a way to manage containerized systems, including database clusters.
 This management is achieved by controllers, declared in configuration